-- Hotel Development – Feasibility studies and Demand forecasting.
+Hotel Development – Feasibility studies, development and market analayis

 |Assessment type||Unit of assessment||Weighting|

-GROUP ASSIGNMENT AND PRESENTATION - Individual Assignment (2,500 words)
+GROUP ASSIGNMENT to be replaced with Individual Assignment (2,500 words) report

 - This module aims to enhance students' understandings of hotel financial concepts and theories.
 The module also will allow students to learn contemporary hotel; financial analysis techniques/models.
 The student will be engaged in hotel appraisal techniques as well as understand the rationale behind hotel development, acquisition, dispositions.
 The student will be engaged in the various types of management and franchise agreements utilised in the hotel industry and learn the important role of the hotel asset manager.To pass this module the student will demonstrate a familiarity of business finance (corporate finance).
 The student should display some understanding of the relevant issues and some familiarity with the relevant theories and techniques.